 The Faversham, 1-5 Springfield Mount, Leeds, West Yorkshire, LS2 9NG.

 14. Northern Monk

 One of the lesser known beer gardens in Leeds, Northern Monk is a little off the beaten track, but it’s perfectly positioned for catching the sun.
-It’s not the most conventional space, but with oodles of space and benches aplenty, you can sit in the sun from early until late, while looking out on two of the most historic mills in Leeds.
+They’ve turned it into a secret garden of sorts, tucked away in the maze that is Holbeck Urban Village, so expect oodles of benches and just as many plants.
+Here, you can sit in the sun from early until late, while looking out on two of the most historic mills in Leeds.

 The Refectory, Northern Monk’s bar, has plenty to keep your thirst at bay on a hot summer’s day – they’ve got twenty draught beers behind the bar, with even more in the fridge.
 Be sure to try their World Beer Cup Bronze medal winning Eternal IPA while you’re there.

 Northern Monk, The Old Flax Store, Marshall Street, Saw Mill St, Leeds, Yorkshire LS11 9YJ.

 Home to one of Leeds’ most underrated beer gardens, The Duck & Drake is often missed in favour of trendier venues, but if it’s good beer, friendly service and sunshine you’re after, there are few better places to go.
 Their outdoor space has loads of character with cherubs, guitars and more to catch your eye while you sup your pint.

 The selection on the bar is a beer drinker’s dream, boasting six permanent residents with Timothy Taylor’s, Saltaire and Ossett all there for keeps, as well as another nine taps in rotation to give you a taste of something new.
 It’s backed up by proper pub snacks, including our personal favourites, scampi fries, which are hard to find these days.